top of page

 • Restaurants: several restaurants in Nordby and, in summer, also the one at the picturesque harbor Mårup Havn is open.

 • Alternative overnight options: the Oasen offers rooms and apartments for rent at a convenient price, while the Klitgård Camping offers both shelters, cabins and tent space.
 Other options include B&B Mårup and Nordby Kro.
-In case, you would like to split up this stage in two, you might consider to stay at Sælvigbugten Camping.
+In case, you would like to split up this stage in two, you might consider staying at Sælvigbugten Camping.

 samso 1.webp